 ABC Visit workshop warning message on a Mercedes-Benz means that the Active Body Control (ABC) control module has detected a fault with the hydraulic suspension.
-If the problem is critical, you will get a red ABC warning message, and the vehicle may drop too low, or the ride may get too bouncy.
-If the problem is less critical, the warning message will be white, and continuing to drive should be possible.
+If the problem is critical, you will receive a red ABC message, and the vehicle may drop too low or become too bouncy.
+If the problem is less serious, the warning message will be white, and you should be able to continue driving.

-If you are getting the ABC warning on your Mercedes-Benz cluster for the first time, pull over where it is safe and restart the vehicle.
+If you receive the ABC warning on your Mercedes-Benz cluster for the first time, pull over where it is safe and restart the vehicle.

 Make sure to remove the key for at least one minute.
-In many cases, a simple engine restart can clear ABC warning messages on the instrument cluster.
+In many cases, a simple engine restart can clear ABC warning messages.

 If the ABC warning message comes on again:

 Pull over, park in a safe location, then shut off the engine.

 If the level is low, add ABC fluid.
 Low level means that there is a leak or an accumulator has failed.
 Also, inspect the color of the hydraulic fluid.
 The new ABC fluid is clear and green in color.
 Old fluid will be dark or brown.

 Drive carefully to an auto repair shop and inspect the ABC system for leaks.
 Find an auto mechanic who is familiar with the Mercedes-Benz ABC system.
 Repairing ABC suspension is difficult, and not many mechanics are familiar with this system.
 It is not uncommon for a mechanic to replace ABC components, and on the other hand, the problem persists.